davidBelanger/torch-util/README.md

 ## Model Training and Prediction ##

+## Pretrained Word Embeddings ##
+In many applications of supervised deep learning for NLP, it can be very useful to initialize word embeddings using vectors that were pretrained on a large corpus.
+See examplePretrainedEmbeddings.sh for how to do the necessary preprocessing to load such vectors.
+This produces a .torch file of embeddings.
+Add the option -pretrainedEmbeddings `something.torch` to use these.

 ## Utility Code for Torch ##
 `ModelTraining.lua` depends on various bits of helper code that are not provided in mainline torch.
 For an initial release, we leave these fairly un-documented.
 Many are useful general tools, however, that can be used for other application domains.